dallaylaen/resource-silo-p5/README.md

 * loading only the needed resources for fast startup time;
 * creating isolated one-off resource instances to perform invasive operations such as a big DB update within a transaction.

+## Overall:

+* built with simplicity and performance in mind;
+* robust and resilient to misuse;
+* terse, concise, and laconic.

 # USAGE